 First, be sure you know what you want out of wrestling camps.
+Consider which types of wrestling camps would best fit your aspirations, budget, and timeline.
 Each camp is structured differently, and there are a lot of different options on where to go, how long to stay and what to learn.
-There’s also price to consider; top wrestling camps could cost anywhere from a few hundred to a few thousand dollars, so it is very important that the camp you choose feels right to you.
+It is very important that the camp you choose feels right to you.

 Choosing the right camp can be difficult in the beginning, but once you know what you need and what different camps offer, it gets a lot easier.